GMC Yukon Insurance Rates

 - The lowest rate with discounts is $616

-- Choosing low deductibles will cost an extra $166 annually
+- Choosing low $100 deductibles will cost an extra $166 every year

-- Drivers with multiple violations and an at-fault accident could pay up to $2,162
+- At-risk drivers with multiple violations and an at-fault accident could pay at least $2,162 or more

-- An auto insurance policy for full coverage for a 16-year-old driver can cost as much as $4,034
+- An auto insurance policy for full coverage for a teen driver can be $4,034

-Insurance prices for a GMC Yukon also have a wide range based on your driving characteristics, the trim level and model year, and liability limits and deductibles.
+Insurance prices for a GMC Yukon also have a wide range based on your driving characteristics, the trim level of your Yukon, and deductibles and policy limits.

-More mature drivers with no violations or accidents and high deductibles may pay as low as $1,000 every 12 months on average, or $83 per month, for full coverage.
-Prices are highest for drivers in their teens, where even good drivers should be prepared to pay at least $4,000 a year.
+Older drivers with a clean driving record and high deductibles may pay as little as $1,000 every 12 months on average, or $83 per month, for full coverage.
+Prices are highest for drivers in their teens, where even good drivers can expect to pay as much as $4,000 a year.
 View Rates by Age

 Where you choose to live also has a big influence on GMC Yukon insurance prices.
-A middle-age driver might find prices as low as $730 a year in states like Utah, Ohio, and New Hampshire, or as much as $1,370 on average in New York, Michigan, and Florida.
+A middle-age driver might find prices as low as $670 a year in states like Idaho, Maine, and Iowa, or as much as $1,440 on average in Michigan, Louisiana, and New York.

 | State | Premium | Compared to U.S. Avg | Percent Difference |